cloudant/terraform-provider-ibm/website/docs/d/cloudant.html.markdown

 * `status` (String) The resource instance status.
 * `throughput` (Map of Number) Schema for detailed information about throughput capacity with breakdown by specific throughput requests classes.
 * `version` (String) Vendor version.

-<a id="nestedatt--cors_config"></a>
-### Nested Attributes for `cors_config`

-* `allow_credentials` (Boolean) - Boolean value to allow authentication credentials.
-If set to true, browser requests must be done by using withCredentials = true.
-* `origins` (List of String) - Contains the list of allowed origin domains with the full URL including the protocol.
-Subdomains count as separate domains, so all subdomains used have to be listed.